 While creating the mold sections, the tearing of sand creates sand inclusions.
 This defect may have variable locations that lead to a localized defect.

 Causes: Uneven compact molds, sand mixing, improper liquid metal pouring, and mold breakage are the primary reasons for sand inclusions.
 Besides, a metal liquid stream tilting directly to the core might cause erosion, resulting in sand inclusion.

-Solutions: Proper pouring ratio and time, appropriate pouring height, organized cores, and frequent mold box cleaning can solve all types of sand inclusions.
+Solutions: Proper pouring ratio and time, appropriate pouring height, organized cores, and frequent mould box cleaning can solve all sand inclusions.
 Besides, proper ramming of sands is also necessary for uniform compaction.

 Flashes are a common phenomenon in every casting.
 The extra portion of the casting found on the surface of the casting is called flashes.